 Other ways to compost without a yard:

 - Curbside green bins make composting easy for apartment dwellers—where green bin programs exist (and more and more cities have adopted them).
 Find out if your city has a green bin program or plans to start one.

-- Food scrap dropoffs.
-Community gardens often feature compost bins on the premises and may accept your food scraps.
-The gardens need all the compost they can get!
-Check with your city for a community garden.
-New York City maintains a map of dropoff sites here.
-Your city may offer something similar.
-Some farmers’ markets also provide food scrap drop-offs.
+- Drop-off sites may be available in your city.
+Community gardens sometimes accept food scraps, for example.
+The gardens often need all the compost they can get!
+New York City maintains a map of compost drop-off sites here.
+Your city may provide a similar resource.
+Some farmers’ markets also provide drop-offs for food scraps.

 - ShareWaste is like Tinder for food scraps.
 It matches eligible composters with eligible food scrap donors.
 Although some areas have very few participants, you may get lucky and find the compost bin of your dreams on the app.

 - Vermicomposting is another option for composting indoors.
 You’ll keep a bin of red worms in a convenient location and feed them food scraps—with a few exceptions such as excessive citrus peels.
 Your worms will produce earthy-smelling, nutrient-rich material that you can add to houseplants or give to gardening friends.
 You can buy bins or build them.
 Many gardeners who compost outdoors also vermicompost indoors too reap the rich worm castings.
 This soil amendment is expensive to buy.